IEP For ADHD: What You Need To Know

 IEP meetings for children with ADHD are typically set shortly after a diagnosis has been made.
 If a child already has a diagnosis in place prior to a semester, they may occur at the beginning of the school year.
 If a child receives a diagnosis mid-semester, or a teacher notices continuing difficulty in class, a meeting could be set at that point.
 There aren't any restrictions for IEP meetings in terms of timing during a semester, though they will usually not be called during summer holidays unless a child is already enrolled in summer school or a similar program.

 IEP meetings vary in terms of time and complexity, often based on the team that is present.
 If participants are prepared ahead of time, and everyone agrees on a child's plan, an IEP meeting could be a 15-minute endeavor.
-If goals or accommodations are decided on during the meeting, or a child’s caregivers and educators are not in agreement regarding specifics, IEP meetings can last much longer and may even have to be spread out over several sessions.
+If goals or accommodations are not decided on during the meeting, or a child’s caregivers and educators are not in agreement regarding specifics, IEP meetings can last much longer and may even have to be spread out over several sessions.

 What to bring to a child's IEP meeting